Anand-GitH/em-omc/enterprise-manager/em24ai/em-exadata-mgmt/dbimpactadvisor/dbimpactadvisor.md

     As a result, **exa03cdb1db12\_cdb1db122 and exa03cdb2db12\_cdb2db122** are impacted and experiencing noisy neighbor conditions. **Database Impact Advisor** detects these issues and marks such databases status as **FAIL**, indicating that these databases need attention and require CPU adjustment.

     There are two ways to address the issue of **Noisy Neighbor**:
-    - Increase the number of CPUs
+    - Increase the number of CPUs on the node (virtual machine)
-    - Adjust the CPU_COUNT to minimize conflicts, using recommendations from the AHF Balancing Report
+    - Adjust the CPU_COUNT on the database instance using recommendations from the AHF Balance Report

-    Since increasing CPUs can lead to wasted resources, adjusting CPU_COUNT based on AHF balancing report will be our preferred approach.
+    Since increasing CPUs can lead to wasted resources, adjusting CPU_COUNT based on AHF Balance report will be our preferred approach.

 7. Generate AHF Balance Report